c0pperdragon/ByteMachine/65c02/README.md

 # 65c02

-The 6502 is one of the best known 8-bit processors as various variants if it were used in many 8-bit computers of the 80th.
+The 6502 is one of the best known 8-bit processors as various variants of it were used in many 8-bit computers of the 80th.
 Apple, Commodore, Atari, Acorn and many other manufacturers used this CPUs to drive their products.
 Genuine old parts may probably be difficult to get, but luckily there is a not-so-modern variant that is still in production: WD65c02.